 Johannes Roberts: “[laughter] It’s super scary.”

-Horror Fuel: “There are a lot of vehicles crashes in this one.
+Horror Fuel: “There are a lot of vehicle crashes in this one.
 Is it really dangerous to do those on set?”

 Johannes Roberts: “It is, but we have really great stuntmen.
 We had the same stunt guy, Cal Johnson, as the first one.
 There’s always an element of risk.
 When we were doing some of the fire explosions it got tricky.
 There’s definitely a big risk there.”